GNSS For Africa

 At the completion of the workshop, participants were given textbooks on GNSS and were awarded with Certificates of Completion.
 They also donned Boston College baseball caps which they wore proudly!

 One of the benefits of this program for the ISR was that our scientists had opportunities to discuss common interests with African scientists.
 A number of ISR’s research programs utilize GPS ground and space based measurements to observe ionospheric and space weather phenomenon.
 With Africa’s proximity to the magnetic equator, it is of great interest to space weather scientists.
 Unfortunately, studies over the African region have not been possible due to the lack of dependable, long-term measurements.
 This workshop enabled an opportunity to establish a base of measurements for joint studies with our African colleagues.

 The prime sponsors for this workshop included the ICTP, Boston College, the Institute of Navigation, the Federal Aviation Administration, the Air Force Research Laboratory and the United Nations Office for Outer Space Affairs.
 These sponsors together with the lecturers and African participants represent a diverse collection of people who are committed to provide GNSS technology for socio-economic benefits and scientific exploration in Africa.

 Overall the workshop seemed to be a great success.
 Many of the lecturers commented that this was the most enriching teaching experience of their career.
 The African participants said that they learned a lot and were very appreciative of the opportunity to partake in this program.

 Visiting dignitaries and sponsors from the African Union, the Economic Commission of Africa, the Italian Space Agency, the European Space Agency, the Institute of Navigation, the United Nations, the U.S. State Department, the Federal Aviation Administration and the U.S. Air Force were impressed by the program and encouraged us to continue this effort.

-We are now planning to host the third workshop.
+We have also held a third workshop.
 Please see the flyer for information.